evan2945/Udacity-Robotics-Follow-Me/RoboND-DeepLearning-Project/README.md

     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(x)
 ```

+To get a better idea of what this model looks like, see the following image:

+![model_viz][image10]

+Starting on the far left, we have the first encoder.
+This uses a kernel size of 3, stride of 2, and 64 filters.
+The next encoding layer uses a kernel of 3, stride of 2, and 128 filters.
+In the middle we have our 1x1 convolution with kernel size of 1, stride of 1, and 256 filters.
+The decoder side is essentially the opposite of our encoder side.
+We are upsampling at this point.

 As you can see, this isn't a particularly deep model.
 I was more concerned with keeping everything straightforward, however, it would
 be quite easy to extend this to have many more encoding and decoding layers.